DecentM/nodeblock/README.md

 ### There are a few limitations to Nodeblock at this time:
 -   It doesn't block sites yet.
 This is currently in development.
 -   Only one domain may be asked for at once (This is an issue with the RFC, I don't plan on implementing multiple domains per query.
 If you have a use case, please feel pree to create a pull request!)
--   Only one address will be returned as a response.
-This is currently in development.
 -   There is no web interface, because there's not much to control yet.